-Mechanistic conceptions also dominated Luria's main workplace.
-Despite Kornilov's Marxist rhetoric, his approach, which emphasized "stimulus-response" scheme, was very close to behaviorism and Pavlovian approach.
-In retrospect Luria described it critically, but at the time he sincerely advocated the reactological approach (Luria, 1982, p.
-18).
-To be fair, it must be said that Luria only emphasized a certain tendency that existed in psychoanalysis.
-Mechanistic models, based on contemporary neurological knowledge, appeared in Freud's writings, especially at the beginning.
-These models opened up the possibility of a mechanistic and physiological interpretation of his theory.
-However, for Luria this direction was a temporary phase in his intellectual development.
-His involvement in Soviet scientific community and personal contacts with foreign scientists created new scientific horizons for him.
+Mechanistic conceptions were also prevalent in Luria's main place of employment.
+Despite Kornilov's Marxist rhetoric, his approach, which emphasized the "stimulus-response" model, was very close to behaviorism and the Pavlovian approach.
+In retrospect, Luria described it critically but, at the time, he sincerely advocated for Kornilov's reactological approach (Luria, 1982, 18).
+Nonetheless, it must be noted that Luria was simply focusing on a certain aspect of psychoanalysis.
+Mechanistic models, based on contemporary neurological knowledge, appeared in Freud's writings, especially in his early years.
+While these models allowed for the possibility of a mechanistic and physiological interpretation of his theory, Luria’s intellectual interest in them was only temporary.
+With time, his involvement in the Soviet scientific community and personal connections with foreign scientists created new scientific horizons for him.

-Moving away from psychoanalysis – the Soviet context
+Moving Away from Psychoanalysis — The Soviet Context

-During the second half of the 1920s Luria created of a wide circle of formal and informal collaborations and contacts.
-Most important, in the long run, though mainly beyond the scope of this article, was Luria's acquaintance with Lev Vygotsky.
-They met in 1924, when Luria had a certain role in bringing Vygotsky to Moscow, and soon became close friends (Yasnitsky, 2016; Lamdan, 2019).
-Their joint research project on the cultural development of the child, which was the first phase of what became known as "cultural-historical psychology" began only in the late 1920s.
-Meanwhile, Luria expanded the study of affective reactions to various experimental and social contexts.
-He became involved in three other institutions: The Academy of Communist Upbringing, the Clinic for Nervous Diseases of the Moscow State University and the special laboratory he established at the Moscow District Attorney's Office.
-In all of these institutions Luria used the associative experiment for various purposes, most often related to the study of affect.
+During the second half of the 1920s, Luria cultivated a wide circle of formal and informal collaborations and connections.
+Although beyond the scope of this article, the most important contact professionally was with Lev Vygotsky.
+They met in 1924, and Luria played an important role in bringing Vygotsky to Moscow, soon after which they became close friends (Lamdan, 2019; Yasnitsky, 2016).
+Their joint research project on the cultural development of the child, which was the first phase of what later became known as "cultural-historical psychology," began only in the late 1920s.
+Meanwhile, Luria expanded the study of affective reactions to various experimental and social contexts and became involved in three other institutions: the Academy of Communist Upbringing, the Clinic for Nervous Diseases in Moscow State University and a special laboratory that he established at the Moscow District Attorney's Office.
+In all of these institutions, Luria applied the associative experiment for various purposes, most often in relation to the study of affect.

-In the Academy of Communist Upbringing, where he headed the psychological laboratory, he used the classic associative experiment to examine how the ability to form verbal associations develops and the differences between children from different social backgrounds (Luria, 1927b; Luria, 1930a).
-In the clinic, Luria and Mark Lebedinskii applied the combined motor method with patients who suffered from various diseases, such as hysteria, neurasthenia, aphasia and Parkinson's (Luria and Lebedinskii, 1928).
-In this study they tried to show that the combined motor method would help them in diagnose on the assumption that each disease has unique behavioral symptoms, and on the other hand, the pattern of these symptoms can teach them something about disease's neuropsychological mechanism.
+At the Academy of Communist Upbringing, where Luria headed the psychological laboratory, he used the classic associative experiment to examine how the ability to form verbal associations develops, as well as how this process differs across children from different social backgrounds (Luria, 1927b; Luria, 1930a).
+In the clinic, Luria and Mark Lebedinskii applied the combined motor method to study patients who suffered from various diseases, such as hysteria, neurasthenia, aphasia and Parkinson's disease (Luria and Lebedinskii, 1928).
+In their study, they tried to show that the combined motor method could help them diagnose patients with such conditions, on the assumption that each disease had unique behavioral symptoms.
+Additionally, they wanted to show that the pattern of symptoms could reveal something about the disease's neuropsychological mechanisms.